prashantbhudwal/restaurantOrderingApp/workplan.md

   - One for Items
     - To hold Item divs
   - One for Checkout
-    - To conditonally hold
+    - To conditionally hold
       - Nothing: Pre Checkout
       - OrderCart: During Checkout
       - Ratings: Post Checkout
-- The Modal Will be a searate container that will overlay on the app.
+- The Modal Will be a separate container that will overlay on the app.
   - It will also be flexbox based.

 ## Logic Estimates